rseah145/awesome-dots/README.md

 # awesomewm arch setup with minimal configurations

-## Configured to work on an arch linux VM in vmware
+## Configured to work on an arch linux VM in vmware (Learning how to rice)

 ### Requires further configuration to work on baremetal